uutzinger/NCNN_python/README.md

 - reset

 ### **utils_image.py**
-- resizeImage to new width and new height, pad optional
+- resizeImage to new width and new height, padding optional
 - resizeImage2TargetSize so that width or height is targetsize and pad so that width or height is multiple of base
 - extractObjectROI extract image from any bounding box and scale to targetsize
 - extractRectROI, extract image from un-roated bounding box

 ### **utils_hand.py**
-- gesture of handsceleton will select point, swear, thumbs up,down,left,right, vulcan, oath, paper, rock, victory, finger, hook, pinky, one, two, three, four, ok
+- gesture of handsceleton will select none, point, swear, thumbs up,down,left,right, vulcan, oath, paper, rock, victory, finger, hook, pinky, one, two, three, four, ok

 ### **utils_face.py**
-- overlaymatch places found face ontop of face
+- overlaymatch places found face on top of face

 ### **utils_cnn.py**
 - nms_cv, non maximum supppresion, filters bounding boxes based on overlap, uses openCV nms, fastest approach